TSYS-Merchant/zucchini/README.md

          |4|5|9|
 ```

-And below is the Java code that implements the feature (aka the "step definitions"):
+And below is the Java code that implements the feature (aka the "step definitions").
+The example also shows that step definitions can be inherited by child classes.
+The @Cucumber.Options tag is optional - by default, zucchini will look for a Gherkin feature file with the same name as your JUnit test class.

 ```java
 public class InheritanceTestBase {